Luhut Binsar Pandjaitan: Business career

 In November 2018, NGOs Greenpeace Indonesia, the Mining Advocacy Network (JATAM), Indonesia Corruption Watch and Auriga issued a report claiming that Luhut's shares in Toba Bara and his government position—with oversight of the mining and energy sector—constituted a conflict of interest.
 The report also alleged that Luhut's coal companies had abandoned mining sites without backfilling them as stipulated in Indonesia's 2009 Law on Minerals and Coal Mining, resulting in environmental damage.
 Luhut responded to the report by saying he had sold his ownership of Toba Bara when he became a government official and was no longer involved in the management of Toba Sejahtra.
 In February 2019, Luhut admitted to owning a 6,000-hectare coal mine in East Kalimantan.

 Toba Sejahtera Group also holds PT Kutai Energi.
 In the oil and gas sector, its subsidiaries are PT Energi Mineral Langgeng and PT Fairfield Indonesia.
 In the electricity sector, its subsidiaries are PT Pusaka Jaya Palu Power and Kartenegara Energy Perkasa.
 In the plantation sector, its subsidiaries are PT Trisena Agro Lestari Sejahtra and PT Adimitra.
 In the industrial sector, its subsidiaries are PT Smartias Indo Gemilang, PT Rakabu Sejahtra and PT Kabil Citranusa.

 PT Pusaka Jaya Palu Tower has been engaged in the electricity sector since 2007 and built a private steam-power plant.

 Family

-Luhut married Devi Simatupang on 27 November 1970 and they have four children: Paulina, David, Paulus and Kerri Pandjaitan.
+Luhut married Devi Simatupang on 27 November 1970 and has four children: Paulina, David, Paulus and Kerri Pandjaitan.
 Paulus is a major in Kopassus.
-Luhut's son-in-law, Major General Maruli Simanjuntak, a Kopassus officer, in November 2018 became commander of the Presidential Security Force (Paspampres).
+Luhut's son-in-law, General Maruli Simanjuntak, a Kopassus officer, in November 2023 became Chief of Staff of the Indonesian Army.

+Luhut has a strained relationship with his father, Bonar, because he doesn't want to study at Bandung Institute of Technology and rather choose Indonesian Military Academy.
+Bonar's resentment likely stemmed from his past while he was in army.
+Their strained relationship resulted in the absence of him in his graduation and continued until Bonar's death in 1982.